Krukut River: Etymology

-"Krukut" is a name of a neighborhood in the district of Taman Sari, West Jakarta, located between two rivers: Ci Liwung and Cideng (later known as "Kali Krukut").
+"Krukut" is the name of a neighborhood in the district of Taman Sari, West Jakarta, located between two rivers: Ci Liwung and Cideng (later known as "Kali Krukut").
 Old tales give multiple versions of the etymology of the name.
-It may originate from the word "krokot" in Betawi language, denoting a "very frugal" lifestyle, which was applied to a community of Arab people living in the area, as "Arab Krukut", until this day.
-Another version refers to the Dutch word "kerkhof" (meaning "cemetery"), which was transliterated in Betawi tongue as "Krukut", which points to many cemeteries for local Betawi people around this area in the past.
+It may originate from the word "krokot" in the Betawi language, denoting a "very frugal" lifestyle, which was applied to a community of Arab people living in the area, as "Arab Krukut", until this day.
+Another version refers to the Dutch word "kerkhof" (meaning "cemetery"), which was transliterated in the Betawi tongue as "Krukut", which points to many cemeteries for local Betawi people around this area in the past.

 History

-The Krukut river has the upstream at Situ Citayam, Depok, West Java, and today it ends near Karet area, merging into "Banjir Kanal Barat", with a total length of 84.4 kilometer, of which about 30 kilometer is the main river.
-The downstream of the Krukut river has caused severe flooding in Jakarta since 1890.
-The intermittent widening, digging and straightening of the flow in the decades managed to partially tame some parts.
-However, in August 2016, the luxurious and also iconic area of South Jakarta, Kemang, was inundated by the overflow of Krukut, after some protecting walls were damaged due to unprecedented high discharge.
+The Krukut River is upstream at Situ Citayam, Depok, West Java, and today it ends near the Karet area, merging into "Banjir Kanal Barat", with a total length of 84.4 kilometer, of which about 30 kilometer is the main river.
+The downstream of the Krukut River has caused severe flooding in Jakarta since 1890.
+The intermittent widening, digging, and straightening of the flow in the decades managed to partially tame some parts.
+However, in August 2016, the luxurious and also iconic area of South Jakarta, Kemang, was inundated by the overflow of Krukut after some protecting walls were damaged due to unprecedented high discharge.
 Other incidents were regularly reported from Kebalen to Pondok Labu in South Jakarta.

-In early 1970s, the width of Krukut was about 25 meter, and deeper than normal human height.
+In the early 1970s, the width of Krukut was about 25 meter, and deeper than normal human height.
 Its flow was a source of irrigation for rice fields and fish farming.
-No housing was allowed to built as this was a designated water flow area.
-However, since then many buildings were illegally erected along the banks, and the people threws household trash in the river, that even after the cleaning in 2017, the width of Krukut became as narrow as 1.5 meter in some points (according to Iskandar, the head of Balai Besar Wilayah Sungai Ciliwung-Cisadane/BBWSCC).
+No housing was allowed to be built as this was a designated water flow area.
+However, since then many buildings have been illegally erected along the banks, and people have thrown household trash in the river, even after the cleaning in 2017, the width of Krukut became as narrow as 1.5 meter at some points (according to Iskandar, the head of Balai Besar Wilayah Sungai Ciliwung-Cisadane/BBWSCC).

-Actually, a small stream of Krukut reappears about 300 meter from the confluence with Banjir Kanal Barat, at the administrative village of Kebon Melati, with the width of 3 meter, known locally as "Old Krukut" ("Krukut Lama") or "Lower Krukut" ("Krukut Bawah").
+A small stream of Krukut reappears about 300 meter from the confluence with Banjir Kanal Barat, at the administrative village of Kebon Melati, with a width of 3 meter, known locally as "Old Krukut" ("Krukut Lama") or "Lower Krukut" ("Krukut Bawah").
 This stream meanders 31.4 kilometer before merging into Kali Pakin at Krukut area, West Jakarta, then into "Kali Besar" and finally reaching the Pluit Dam at Pintu Air Pasar Ikan, indirectly discharged into Jakarta Bay.

 Hydrology

-The Krukut river has a length of 31.39 km, with the watershed area (Indonesian: Daerah Pengaliran Sungai) of 84.99 km².
+The Krukut River has a length of 31.39 km, with a watershed area (Indonesian: Daerah Pengaliran Sungai) of 84.99 km2.
 The average daily rainfall is 129 mm, with the peak discharge at 135 m³.